 I’m also a keen swimmer and swim once or twice a week 2km front crawl at my local pool.
 When I have enough time, I indulge in the Turkish Baths at the Victorian Portobello Swim Centre, which is just metres away (but a whole world apart) from the North Sea.

 I like the outdoors and have visited almost every part of Scotland.
 Scotland is ideally suited for extended drives and road trips.
 The NorthCoast500 has become a modern classic.
-But many wild areas of outstanding beauty are only directly accessible if you have your own means of transportation.
+But many wild and remote areas of outstanding beauty are only directly accessible if you have your own means of transportation.

-My favourite areas are the Applecross peninsula, the Wester Ross, Sutherland and the far north-west of the UK mainland as well as the Outer Hebrides.
+My favourite areas are the Applecross peninsula, the Wester Ross, Sutherland and the far north-west of the UK mainland, as well as the Outer Hebrides.
 More locally, I’m very fond of Aberlady Bay and the Gullane Bents on the East Lothian coast, the Pentland Hills south of Edinburgh and Loch Leven across the Firth of Forth.